mstable/mStable-dev-grants/proposals/Primis.md

 # General Grant Proposal

-* **Project:** The name of the project
+* **Project:** Primis

 ## Project Overview
-If this application in response to an RFP then please indicate this on the first line of this section.
+Primis redefines the Web3 Desktop world.

+In here, a basic Web3 explorer will be provided.
+Primis integrates all Dapps in the Web3 world and interacts Dapps with blockchains through a simple operation interface.

 ### Overview